 What is Epoxy Flooring?

 Epoxy flooring material is made up of two components: resins and hardeners.
+It’s one of the resinous flooring systems that form seamless flooring.
 The resulting material is usually a very rigid plastic material that has advantages including the following:

 - Highly durable

 - Forming strong bonds with base materials such as wood, concrete, and steel.

 For most people, the concern with epoxy floors is that they might be toxic.
 However, what is usually ignored is the fact that the contents of the material are no different from what is found in a normal can of paint we buy from our local building stores.